Travel Curator

 Test as early as possible, also try and have a fresh pair of eyes for each test you perform.
 Try to engage a fresh pair of eyes into each test perform.

-This is my MFA thesis project, still in progress.
-I am exploring more inspiring features with my project users, mainly popular features like community sharing of travel plans, multiplayer editing, and a reward system.
+I will keep exploring more inspiring features with my project users, mainly popular features like community sharing of travel plans, multiplayer editing, and a reward system.
+Onthe other hand, I need to create a consistent design guideline to increase time efficiency in future development.